ExploreMapCompareBlogSign in

 Woodrow W. Wallace Elementary: The scores are below where anyone wants them.
 Here's what they don't tell you.

-Woodrow W. Wallace posts low test scores — and scores are climbing 6.3pp from grade 3 to grade 5.
+Woodrow W. Wallace posts low test scores — and grade 5 tests above grade 3 here this year, by 6.3pp.
 If this is your zoned school, the numbers below are where to start a conversation, not where to end one.

 Scope Score